DWilliamZero/react-stocks-app/README.md

 ![](https://media.giphy.com/media/Wn74RUT0vjnoU98Hnt/giphy.gif)

 ## **Description:**
-Killer Quotes provides real-time (15-minute delay) stock quotes using the IEX api.
+Killer Quotes provides real-time (15-minute delay) stock quotes using the IEX API.
 Users can add stocks to their watchlist, see price data, chart data, and in-depth company information.
-App is responsive for mobile and tablet screen sizes/
+App is responsive for mobile and tablet screen sizes.
+Charts will be render using the amCharts4 library.

 ## **Wireframes:**
 ### **Home View**